impress-org/support-manual/principles-of-providing-excellent-support/frictionless-support.md

 Valid reasons for assigning a ticket to another technician (with their knowledge and permission) include:
 - the technician has more experience with a certain payment gateway, add-on, or functionality.
-- the technician has a local install better suited for testing and reproducing the customer's issue.
+- the technician has a server or local environment better suited for testing and reproducing the customer's issue.
 - the technician is in a time zone better suited for helping the customer in need of more "real-time" assistance.

 The key to assigning things to other technicians is that it requires a conversation via Slack (in the public support channel) where both technicians agree to it.

 ## Involving other Departments

-Often in the course of responding to a technical issue, the customer will have a question about their account at GiveWP, or requesting a Demo from the Customer Success team, or managing licenses (for example).
+Customers will occasionally have questions about their account at GiveWP, or they might want a live Demo, they might have problems with managing their licenses, or (worst case) they might need a refund.

-In order to keep things frictionless, the best thing we as Support Technicians can do is to loop in the appropriate department ourselves, and handle as much as possible for the customer.
+In order to keep the customer experience frictionless, Support Technicians should reassign tickets to the appropriate person or department immediately with a note that helps focus what action should be taken.
+This way the next interaction the customer receives is actionable, and not a reassignment update.

 If the question is solely about a non-technical issue, we move the conversation to the customer success inbox in Help Scout (leaving it assigned to anyone and active) without answering.